 The first and most crucial thing is to give the guinea pig time to adjust to the new environment.
-These animals are adorable and full of personality, but they need time to learn what kind of person you are and what this new home for them feels like.
+These animals are adorable and full of personality but they need time to learn what kind of person you are and how this new home for them feels like.

 Whenever you put your hand in the cage, it must be for a good reason and purpose, not for nagging or forcing yourself to pet the cavy.
-Clean its cage, change the bedding, replace water in the water bottle and put food and treats for the cavy.
+Clean its cage, change the bedding, replace the water in the water bottle, and put food and treats for the guinea pig.

-Also, when you put your hand inside its cage, and you absolutely must pet the cavy even a little bit, make predictable movements and not sudden movements.
-Use one or two fingers, to slowly reach to the cavy’s head and body and gently touch it.
+When you put your hand inside its cage, and you absolutely feel like you must pet the guinea pig even a little bit, make predictable movements and not sudden movements.
+Use one or two fingers to slowly reach the guinea pig’s head and body and gently touch it.

-The body language always corresponds to the cavies and their mood.
-When not in good mood for petting, the cavy looks as if frozen or shocked. if otherwise, you can evaluate whether it needs slow or playful petting.
+The body language always corresponds to the guinea pigs and their mood.
+When not in a good mood for petting, the cavy looks as if frozen or shocked.
+Always evaluate whether it needs slow or playful petting.

-Now, the important thing to know is that the majority of guinea pigs like the petting, but also, they do not absolutely adore it.
-Knowing all the right petting spots is important to make the cavy feel welcomed and loved.
-Once the cavy feels loved, it will even sit and rest in your lap, or even cuddle!
+Now, the important thing to know is that the majority of guinea pigs like petting but also, they do not absolutely adore it.
+Knowing all the right petting spots is important to make the guinea pig feel welcomed and loved.
+Once the cavy feels loved, it will even sit and rest in your lap, or even cuddle.

 Do Guinea Pigs Make Certain Sounds When You Pet Them?

-If the cavy vibrates, also ensure to keep it warm, because trembling can also be a sign of cold temperature of your arms, or in the room.
+If the guinea pig vibrates, also ensure to keep it warm because trembling can also be a sign of cold temperature of your arms or in the room.

 Can You Comb or Brush the Guinea Pig While You Pet It?

-Of course, the guinea pig would love a little brushing on its fur, mostly after bath time, when the fur gets all dried, but in other occasions too.
-This will also keep the fur in amazing condition and will relax the cavy too – everyone likes fingers through their hair, we can also admit this right?
+This will also keep the fur in amazing condition and will relax the guinea pig as well.
+Everyone likes fingers through their hair, we can also admit this right?

-Avoid putting the cavy on top of furniture, and opt more for your arms, lap, or the floor play space.
-Whatever the surface is where you place the cavy for petting, it must not be cold or hot!
 Imagine you are barefoot on something hot or cold – not pleasant, right?
-The cavy, too, likes comfy and nice temperature for its petting time; it can be on a blanket, on the sofa, your lap, on the floor that has carpet over it, and similar.
+The guinea pig as well likes a comfy and nice temperature for its petting time.
+The location can be on a blanket, on the sofa, your lap, on the floor that has carpet over it, and similar.

-You will be amazed that with time, the cavy might even enjoy a few hours of petting, in between with food time and bathroom visits!
-Some, on the other hand, will be petted for just 20 minutes more or less, and that is enough for a beginning.
+You will be amazed that with time (after you developed a good relationship), the guinea pig might even enjoy a few hours of petting, in between food time and bathroom visits.

 How to Properly Hold a Guinea Pig?

-Ensure to never touch its mouth, nose or eyes as well, and ensure kids do not do this as well, because kids usually go straight for the mouth and face, and this poses a risk for biting.
+Ensure to never touch its mouth, nose, or eyes as well.
+Make sure that kids do not do this as well because kids usually go straight for the mouth and face.
+This poses a risk of guinea pigs biting them.

-This doesn’t stop here – the next thing is to offer treats and snacks.
-This way the cavy will learn that every time the owner holds it, it is for something nice, like playtime with snacks, or cuddling and meal time.
+This doesn’t stop here.
+The next thing is to offer treats and snacks.
+This way, the guinea pig will learn that every time the owner holds it, it is for something nice, like playtime with snacks, or cuddling and a mealtime.